-In this paper, we study i) the relative responsiveness of local dwelling stocks in England to changes in housing demand ii) the determinants of housing supply responsiveness and the factors that constrain local housing supply and iii) how the responsiveness of housing supply varies across house types and time periods.
+In this paper, we study i) the relative responsiveness of local dwelling stocks in England to changes in housing demand ii) the determinants of housing supply responsiveness and the factors that constrain local housing supply and iii) how the responsiveness of housing supply varies across house types (larger vs smaller properties) and time periods and iv) the consequences of these elasticities for long-run local population and workforce changes.
 To do so we estimate elasticities measuring how relative differences in house price changes translate into relative differences in local housing supply across 325 Local Authorities and 6,788 Middle Super Output Areas (MSOAs) in England over a 25-year period of house price growth and then separately for two 10-year sub-periods.

 Our elasticity estimates are based on regressions of local supply changes on local house price growth, allowing for interactions with various supply constraints.
 Local house price growth is potentially endogenous because it can be driven by shocks to the productivity of local housing supply.
-We use a control function approach, using a shift-share measure of changes in local labour demand as our instrument, to strip out the effects of endogenous supply shocks when measuring the effect of price changes on quantities.
-Using this approach, we can also allow the impact of local price changes to vary according to a rich set of local possible constraints, and study their relative importance.
-This means we can examine local variation in housing supply elasticities, and their determinants in a great deal of detail.
+To account for this, we use a control function approach, using a shift-share measure of changes in local labour demand as our instrument, to strip out the effects of endogenous supply shocks when measuring the effect of price changes on quantities.
+The use of a control function approach - as opposed to more standard two-stage least squares - allows us to see how the impact of local price changes to vary according to a rich set of local possible constraints, and to study their relative importance.
+This means we can examine local variation in housing supply elasticities, and their determinants in a great deal of detail, without running into problems of precision associated with using many different instruments.
 We draw on newly released data on the number of residential units at the MSOA level, and combine this with data on an extensive set of constraints, including satellite data on land-use, topographic data on elevation, information on local geological hazards, historic local planning refusal rates (taken from Hilber and Vermeulen (2016)), and digitized maps of land covered by Green Belt, national parks and sites of special scientific interest.

 We start by estimating the effect of price changes on supply across local authorities, providing us with a measure of the elasticity of the local housing stock in different areas in response to relative differences in house price growth.
 Our regression estimates imply a 25-year elasticity of the local housing stocks to price changes of 0.14 over the boom period from 1996 up to 2021.
 Over the 10-year period from 1996-2006, when house prices rose most steeply this elasticity was 0.1.
-The elasticity over the following period from 2011-2021 is even smaller.
+The elasticity over the following period from 2011-2021 is even smaller and close to zero.
 These estimates imply that the response of local housing supply to differential price changes in England is small.
-Using comparable methods, Baum-Snow and Han (2024) estimate 10-year house price elasticities across across US census tracts over the period
+Using comparable methods, Baum-Snow and Han (2024) estimate 10-year house price elasticities across across US census tracts over the period 2001-2011, and obtain an elasticity for the number of housing units of 0.3.
+This is larger than our estimates despite the fact they use smaller units of geography, which typically imply lower elasticities (for example, they estimate regional level elasticities of 0.41).